Sjord/Sjord.github.io/_posts/2020-09-24-comparison-of-iot-security-frameworks.md

 ## ENISA Baseline Security Recommendations for IoT

-The ENISA (European Union Agency for Cybersecurity) Baseline Security Recommendations for IoT provides measures on three main categories: - Policies - Organisational, People and Process measures - Technical measures
+The ENISA (European Union Agency for Cybersecurity) Baseline Security Recommendations for IoT provides measures on three main categories:

+- Policies
+- Organisational, People and Process measures
+- Technical measures

 The measures regarding policies target the development process at the vendor.
 Virtually all of these are insufficiently SMART when applied to the end product of the process, the IoT device.
 The Organisational, People and Process measures target the interaction between the vendor and the consumer, and cover vulnerability disclosure, for example.
-Finally, the technical measures provide the most concrete measures of how the IoT device should behave.
+Finally, the [technical measures](/2019/05/08/enisa-iot-technical-measures/) provide the most concrete measures of how the IoT device should behave.

 Several of the measures that are included as a single point in the ENISA document actually consist of several requirements.
 For example:

-*GP-TM-18: Ensure that the device software/firmware, its configuration and its applications have the ability to update Over-The-Air (OTA), that the update server is secure, that the update file is transmitted via a secure connection, that it does not contain sensitive data (e.g.
+> GP-TM-18: Ensure that the device software/firmware, its configuration
+and its applications have the ability to update Over-The-Air (OTA), that the update server is secure, that the update file is transmitted via a secure connection, that it does not contain sensitive data (e.g.